More Insidious Than Confrontational

 No SMS implementation is perfect.
 And there is no expectation that the SMS must be perfect.
 First, we only care about satisfying the organization's goal related to the SMS implementation.
 In most cases, the operator is concerned with being compliant.
 Proactive, forward-thinking companies have the goal of turning their SMS into a profit driver and improving their business processes.

 Some of the above points will exist in some form or another.
-As the primary goal of SMS should not be to "deflect" 100% of issues but to adapt and absorb them, so too is it the responsibility of management to be honest with itself so that it can mitigate such practices.
+As the primary goal of SMS should not be to "deflect" 100% of issues but to adapt and absorb them, it is also the responsibility of management to be honest with itself so that it can mitigate such practices.

 As said before, often management's failures in aviation SMS implementations don't come from a place of conscious activity.
 Rather, they are behaviors that build up over time: a kind of "drift into behavior."
 As long as management is conscious of the tendencies of their organizational culture, they can quickly address them before they turn into outright problems.